-The Expert Panel for Cosmetic Ingredient Safety (Panel) assessed the safety of Beta-Alanine Diacetic Acid and Tetrasodium Glutamate Diacetate, which are reported to function as chelating agents in cosmetic products.
+The Expert Panel for Cosmetic Ingredient Safety (Panel) assessed the safety of Tetrasodium Glutamate Diacetate and Beta-Alanine Diacetic Acid, which are reported to function as chelating agents in cosmetic products.
 The Panel reviewed the available data to determine the safety of these ingredients.
-The Panel concluded that Tetrasodium Glutamate Diacetate is safe in cosmetics in the practices of use and concentration described in this safety assessment.
-However, the Panel also concluded that the available data are insufficient to make a determination that Beta-Alanine Diacetic Acid is safe under the intended conditions of use in cosmetic formulations.
+The Panel concluded that Tetrasodium Glutamate Diacetate is safe in cosmetics in the practices of use and concentration described in this safety assessment, and that the available data are insufficient to make a determination that Beta-Alanine Diacetic Acid is safe under the intended conditions of use in cosmetic formulations.